Vxrpenter/Updater-Wiki/docs/using-updater/configuration.md

             // Notify the user about a new version notify = true
             // Notification Message
-            notification = "A new version has arrived.
+            message = "A new version has arrived.
 Version {version} can be downloaded with the link {url}" }
     }
     ```